 To be successful within this role, you will have relevant tertiary qualifications and significant research experience in river and/or catchment physical processes with, ideally, an interest in catchment and river restoration.
 You will have an outstanding track record in publications and grant success, together with the skills and leadership in teaching and curriculum development at the tertiary education level.
 You will be able to demonstrate effective communication and interpersonal skills and the commitment to work in a collegial manner to build your career within the Australian Rivers Institute and School of Environment and Science.

 Associate Professor (Level D): $139,183 – $153,337.
 Salary package including 17% employer superannuation contribution: $162,845 – $179,405 per annum.

 Obtain the information package and application requirements by clicking the Apply button.
-You will be directed to the Griffith University website where you will be able to access the information package and application requirements.
+You will be directed to Griffith University’s Careers Board where you can access the information package and apply for the role.